 The Company has a pending United States patent application and foreign counterparts broadly directed to its pan-B antibody technology, including IDEC-C2B8, and the radioimmunoconjugates, IDEC-Y2B8 and IDEC-In2B8.
 The Company's radioimmunoconjugate products include a patented chelating agent that is non-exclusively licensed to the Company.
-The Company has received a notice of intent to grant from the European Patent Office on a patent covering IDEC-C2B8.
-Genentech, IDEC Pharmaceuticals' collaborative partner for IDEC-C2B8, has recently secured an exclusive license to a United States patent and counterpart foreign patent applications assigned to Xoma Corporation ("XOMA") that relate to chimeric antibodies against the CD20 antigen.
+The Company has received a Decision to Grant from the European Patent Office on a patent covering IDEC-C2B8, has recently secured an exclusive license to a United States patent and counterpart foreign patent applications assigned to Xoma Corporation ("XOMA") that relate to chimeric antibodies against the CD20 antigen.
 Genentech has granted IDEC Pharmaceuticals a sublicense to make, have made, use, and sell certain products, including IDEC-C2B8, under such patents/applications.
 Genentech and the Company will share certain up-front licensing fees and any royalties due to XOMA in the Genentech/IDEC co-promotion territory.